texotek/swissknife/dll.md

 }
 ```

-If the DLL Entry Point return **FALSE**, the application will not start when using load-time linking.
+If the DLL Entry Point returns **FALSE**, the application will not start when using load-time linking.
 Run-time dynamic linking just fails to load the library when returning **FALSE**.

 The entry point should only perform simple initialization tasks.
 DON'T call any other DLL loading or termination functions.